Promo: Get 15% off* Eurail & Interrail Passes. Hurry – offer ends March 31st Buy a pass

 ChildPassengerChildPassengerWhat facilities are there for travel with children?

-• Kids aged 0-3 travel for free on Italo trains if they don’t occupy a seat.
-However, if an adult travels with more than one child aged 0-3, they will need to pay for a seat.
+• Children aged 0-3 travel for free if they don’t occupy a seat.
+If an adult travels with more than one child aged 0-3, they will need to pay for a seat.

 ModeOfTransportBikeModeOfTransportBikeCan I bring a bike on board?